-Built around 1840, the house has been modernised where it needs to be (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but without stripping away its soul.
-You'll find interesting art, vintage furniture, art, fluffy towels, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
+Built around 1840, the house has been modernised (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but its soul is still intact.
+You'll find interesting art, vintage furniture, fluffy towels, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
 Floors are wooden or tiled, making it practical for pets and families with children.

 - A few seconds to the right is the harbour with its cafes, shops, pubs and pale gold sandy beach.